pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 drwxr-xr-x.
 2 pslucas pslucas  6 Mar 21 15:17 Videos
 ```

-- Use -a to get hidden directory and file information.
+Use the -a option to get hidden directory and file information.
 ```
 $ ls -a
 .              .bashrc    Downloads      Music     .ssh